mqmilk/covid19/README.md

 What is included in the code:
-1. curve_index.ipynb : get the migration index of this year and the previous year for a city with city id and migration type, you can change the id and type in the script.
+1. curve.ipynb/curve.py : get the migration index of this year and the previous year for a city with city id and migration type, you can change the id and type in the script.
 Type has two kinds, one is 'move_in' and another one is 'move_out'.
 And id is explained in the later text.

 2. : get the migration percentage for a city with city id or province id and type.